syncfusion-content/mobilejavascript-docs/MobileJS/ListView/Scrolling.md

-> Note: You can see here that the first list item is hidden due to fixed header element.
+N> You can see here that the first list item is hidden due to fixed header element.

 ![C:/Users/vincentxavier/Desktop/Work/Documentation/Complete Doc/ListBox/images/ios7_16.png](Scrolling_images/Scrolling_img3.png)